Seravo/wp-subscribe-google-groups/readme.txt

 == Description ==

-This plugin adds new widget 'Google Groups Subscribe', which allows visitors to sign up to admin-specified Google Group.
+This plugin adds new widget 'Subscribe Google Groups', which allows visitors to sign up to admin-specified Google Group.

 After user as entered her e-mail address and submits the form, plugin (tries to) sends e-mail to GROUPNAME+subscribe@googlegroups.com.
 Afterwards, Google Groups sends confirmation link to submitter, and when user has clicked the link, she gets added to the group.